 Acacia Park Abstract

-Denver native and artist Jolt has spent much time in the Springs taking in the city’s well know natural landscapes, as well as its car and hip-hop culture.
+Denver native and artist Jolt has spent much time in the Springs taking in the city’s well known natural landscapes, as well as its car and hip-hop culture.
 “I’ve learned a lot about the people and distinct culture of this city and have taken much inspiration from that,” Jolt says.
 The artist’s mural, Acacia Park Abstract, brings the vibrancy and energy of the city alive.

 Location: Southwest corner of Downtown YMCA, 207 N. Nevada Ave.